 The Jeff Seybert/National Higher Education Benchmarking Institute Scholarship facilitates the professional growth and development of early-career institutional research professionals employed at community colleges by providing travel assistance to the annual AIR Forum.
 Named in honor of the late Jeffrey A. Seybert, founder of the National Higher Education Benchmarking Institute (NHEBI), a John Stecklein Distinguished Member Award recipient and a member the AIR Board, the scholarship is awarded in memory of Seybert’s commitment to improving the performance of community colleges and recognizing the importance of the work they do.
-One travel grant in the amount of $1,000 will be awarded to support costs associated with attending the AIR Forum.
+In 2021, the scholarship covers the cost of AIR Forum Virtual registration.

 To be considered for the award, applicants must: